gmtsciencedev/scitq/docs/install.md

 * SCITQ_SERVER variable is used by workers deployed by ansible to contact the server, so it must be the public name or IP address of the server or at least some network address or name accessible to workers (like a private LAN on the cloud).
 The default value 127.0.0.1 must be changed.
 In doubt put the public IP address of scitq-server dedicated server.

 Look into [Parameters](parameters.md#scitq-server-parameters) to have more details about the parameters that can be set in this file.
-Notably with OVH you will need to place the parameters and secrets that make CLI work (and SCITQ ansible code too).
+Notably you will need to place the cloud provider(s) parameters and secrets that make CLI work (and SCITQ ansible code too).

 !!! note
     if you upgrade from an old style deploy (v1.0rc4 or below - or a newer version in old style deploy), remove scitq.service